 IDAHO FALLS – “We must do something, not only for the well-being of our children but for our communities as a whole.”

-That’s how Shannon Fox, eastern Idaho’s coordinator for a national nonprofit fighting against child sexual abuse, feels.
-The organization, Darkness to Light, invites you to participate in a training in Island Park on Oct.
+That’s how Shannon Fox, eastern Idaho’s coordinator for child abuse prevention efforts, feels.
+Stewards of Children Initiative, a Bannock Youth Foundation program, and the LDS Ward in Island park invite you to participate in a training in Island Park on Oct.
 18 to join them in that effort.

-Darkness to Light is hosting their Stewards of Children training at a Church of Jesus Christ of Latter-Day Saints meeting house.
+The Church of Jesus Christ of Latter-Day Saints is hosting the training at one of their meeting houses.
 It’s a five-step, researched-based training program aimed at empowering adults in communities to prevent child sexual abuse.

 “We have trained just under 3,700 people from our eastern Idaho communities in just two and a half years,” Fox said.

 Darkness to Light reports 10 percent of children experience sexual abuse.
-Fox estimates more than 2,000 children in the Pocatello/Chubbuck area, where the nonprofit’s chapter is based, have experienced sexual abuse.
+Based on this statistic, Fox estimates more than 2,000 children in the Pocatello/Chubbuck area have experienced sexual abuse.

 The training will be held from 6:30 p.m. to 8:30 p.m. at 350 Church Lane in Island Park.

-Darkness to Light started in 2000 in South Carolina.
+Darkness to Light, an international program that envisions a world where adults protect children against abuse, started in 2000 in South Carolina.

 Stewards of Children Initiative of Idaho’s biggest event is their annual Ghostly Gathering.
 The Ghostly Gathering is a trick-or-treat.
 The event this year will be on Oct.
 27 at the Mountain View Event Center in Pocatello.